-Google now offers amazing 3D augmented reality animals and objects on nearly any iPhone, iPad, or Android phone.
+Google now offers amazing 3D animals and objects in augmented reality on nearly any iPhone, iPad, or Android phone.
 You can find them with a quick search on Chrome.
 Using Google’s ARCore technology, you can study realistic-looking objects in the world around you.

 Which 3D Animals and Objects Can You See?